auroramod/docs/docs/languages.md

 :::info

 There are 3 download options available.
 You can download the `Full '<language>' folder`, `<language> but without soundfiles`, or `*language* but only DLC maps`.
-We recommend downloading the `Full <language> folder` to get the original and best experience without any issues.
+We recommend downloading the full language folder to get the original and best experience without any issues.
 To download, right click on the folder you want, go to the Download tab, and Download as ZIP.

 :::